 Dr Martin Crowley, BA, DPhil (Oxon), MA (Nottingham).
 Anthony L. Lyster Fellow and Director of Studies in Modern & Medieval Languages.
 (Parts IA and II)

 As Director of Studies, I organise teaching for all MML undergraduates.
 I also teach the core French first-year paper to Queens’ undergraduates, plus modern and contemporary French, Francophone and comparative culture to part IB and part II students.
-I also provide fortnightly Critical Theory seminars to all Queens’ MML undergraduates throughout their three years in residence.
-Through our two fellows Queens' has very good coverage of the MML Tripos, and we work closely together to give our students the best support we can.
-Our teaching aims are both pastoral and intellectual: we see our job as helping each student to achieve everything they can – and this is only possible if students are reasonably happy and well looked after.
-We work hard to maintain a good and productive working relationship which allows us to constantly push people to go further and achieve more than they thought they could.
+In addition, I provide fortnightly Critical Theory seminars to all Queens’ MML undergraduates throughout their three years in residence.
+Through our two MML fellows Queens' has very good coverage of the MML degree course, and we work closely together to give our students the best support we can.
+Our teaching aims are both pastoral and intellectual: we see our job as helping each student to achieve everything they can, and this is only possible if students are reasonably happy and well looked after.
+We work hard to maintain a good and productive working relationship with all our students, and to remain attentive to their general well-being as well as their intellectual progress: this allows us to help people go further and achieve more than they ever thought they could.

 As a supervisor, my own teaching style combines a commitment to intellectual seriousness with a relaxed atmosphere, in which students feel happy to take part and to ask questions.
 I provide extensive feedback to each student on every essay, with detailed comments throughout and a summary at the end.
 These comments cover questions of knowledge relevant to the topic as well as questions of essay technique, especially argumentative structure, and are particularly detailed in first year.
 The first part of each supervision is dedicated to at least 5-10 minutes discussion of this feedback for each student, with the possibility of a subsequent meeting if needed.